opencast/opencast/docs/guides/admin/docs/workflowoperationhandlers/inspect-woh.md

 ### Accept No Media

 If the configuration key `accept-no-media`is set to `false`, the operation will fail if the media package does not contain any media tracks.
-If this behaviour is not appropriate, set `accept-no-media` to `false`.
+If this behaviour is not appropriate, set `accept-no-media` to `true`.

 ### Accurate Frame Count

 The media inspection service will provide the number of frames in case of video streams.
 Normally, this information is extracted from the media file header.
-In case of incorrect media file headers, this information might be not exact.
+In case of incorrect media file headers, this information might not be accurate.
 Using the configuration key `accurate-frame-count`, the media inspection service can be forced to perform a full decoding of the video stream.
 While this does result in an exact count of frames, this is expensive in terms of computation power.